Institutional Review Board

 Deadlines for Full Review proposal submissions are - without exception - the first of the month in which we meet.
 Full proposals submitted after the 1st will be considered at the next monthly meeting.

-Meetings occur on Wednesday in Student Center Room 228, beginning at 8:30am.
+Meetings occur on Wednesday in Student Center Room 228, typically beginning at 8:30am.

 WCSU IRB meets only during Fall & Spring semesters.
 Outside these times, responses to email inquiries may take a month or longer.
-All research proposed for Intersessions or Summers must be received/processed in advance (e.g., semester prior).
+All research proposed for Intersession or Summer must be received/processed in advance (e.g., semester prior).

 Quality applications are essential, as they directly affect the integrity of the research process.